 The Company's articles of association do not contain any restriction on the exercise of voting rights by the shareholders, provided that the relevant shareholders are admitted to the general meeting of shareholders and their rights are not suspended.
 The relevant provisions governing the admission of shareholders to the general meeting are set out in article 20 of the articles of association of Viohalco.
 Article 8.3 of the articles of association provides that the shares of the Company are indivisible and that it recognises only one holder per share.
 The Board of Directors has the right to suspend the exercise of all rights attached to jointly owned shares until a single representative of the joint owners has been appointed.
-In case of usufruct, the rights office of the Company or at the place designated in the notice convening the shareholders' meeting.
+In case of usufruct, the rights incorporated to the shares must be exercised by the bare owner, unless otherwise provided in the usufruct establishment deed.